mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 ``__call__`` method.
 The return value of the ``task_callable`` is the result of the task.
 If ``task_callable`` is ``None`` then the last provided ``task_callable`` will be used.
-This splitting into callable and data in principle makes it possible to implement caching of the ``task_callable`` in the scheduler (but so far none of our schedulers actually implement this feature).
+This splitting into callable and data makes it possible to implement caching of the ``task_callable`` in the scheduler and its workers (caching is turned on by default in the ``ProcessScheduler``).
+To further influence caching you can also derive from the ``TaskCallable`` class, which has a ``fork`` to generate new callables when the cached callable must be preserved.
+For MDP training and execution there already are corresponding ``TaskCallable`` classes which are automatically used, so normally there is no need to worry about this.

 After submitting all the tasks with ``add_task`` you can then call the ``get_results`` method.
 This method returns all the task results, normally in a list.
 If there are open tasks in the scheduler ``get_results`` will wait until all the tasks are finished.
-You can also check the status of the scheduler by looking at the ``n_open_tasks`` attribute, which tells you the number of open tasks.
+You can also check the status of the scheduler by looking at the ``n_open_tasks`` property, which tells you the number of open tasks.
 After using the scheduler you should always call the ``shutdown`` method, otherwise you might get error messages from not properly closed processes.